|

 Serving Ideas

 To serve our pasta bar I bought some matching simple white bowls of various sizes as serving dishes.
 We had guests serve themselves at the buffet we created.
 We were a relatively small party, so we didn’t have any issues keeping the food warm.
-If you had a larger group, you might consider using a slow cooker to serve some of the sauces, or food trays with warmers underneath.
+If you had a larger group, you might consider using a slow cooker to serve some of the sauces, or food trays with warmers underneath instead of a serving dish.

 Side Dishes: